alco/gostart/README.md

 <a name="faq6"/>
 ### 6. Where did output from running 'go build' and 'go install' go? ###

+Those two behave a bit differently depending on whether you're building a command (a main package) or a simple package.

+When building a main package, the resulting executable will be placed in the current directory.
+Running `go install`, on the other hand, will build the source as usual and place the executable in `$GOPATH/bin`.
+This has also been discussed in the [second question](#faq2).

+Running `go build` inside the directory of a simple package does not produce any binary.
+Building a package this way is used to verify that it compiles cleanly.
+In order to create a binary from package source, run `go install` inside the package's directory.
+As discussed in the [previous question](#faq5), this will create an _.a_ file inside `$GOPATH/pkg/<arch>` directory.
+Go tool will then be able to pick this binary when bulding other packages that import the current one.

+See also: `go help build`, `go help gopath`.

 <a name="faq7"/>
 ### 7. How do I set up multiple workspaces? ###